fyookball/ChainBet/PROTOCOL.md

 Of course, it is necessary for the transaction that funds the escrow account to have at least 1 confirmation before the funding transaction is attempted, because otherwise Bob could doublespend that, invalidating both itself and the child transaction (the funding transaction).

-Just like Alice, Bob can also retrieve his own funds unilaterally after 8 confirmations in the situation when Alice abandonds the betting process.
+Alternatively, Bob can also retrieve his own funds unilaterally after 8 confirmations in the situation when Alice abandonds the betting process.

 **Script:**